mcyork/thingdb/DEVELOPER.md

 ### Workflow

 1. All development happens on `dev`
-2. Features are tested thoroughly
+2. Features are tested haphazardly
-3. When stable, `dev` is merged to `main`
+3. When stable enough, `dev` is merged to `main`
-4. Users get stable, tested code from `main`
+4. Users get stable, mostly-tested code from `main`

 ---